 Once everything is mixed you roll the butter into a log-like shape and wrap it tightly in plastic wrap.
 Then it goes back into the refrigerator to chill for at least 2 hours.

-Below are a few of my favorites combinations with serving suggestions - use your imagination to come up with your own clever combinations!
+Below are a few of my favorite combinations with serving suggestions - use your imagination to come up with your own clever combinations!

 Blue Cheese Butter – crumbled blue cheese + bacon + sea salt on steak or baked potatoes